IBAX-io/documentation/docs/it/topics/script.md

 Parameters:

   * **Id** int - language resources ID.
   * **Trans** - string in JSON format, with a two-character lang code as the key and the translated string as the value.
-For example, `{"en": "English text", "zh": "Chinese text"}`.
+For example, `{"en": "English text", "it": "italiano text"}`.

 ### Import {#import}